+Shared Libraries.
+Modifying a Dynamic Library Without Changing the Source Code.
 Sometimes, you might want to determine what is happening in a shared library without modifying the library (have you tried to build glibc lately?).
 Other times, you might want to override only a few functions within a library and get them to do something else--force a process to a specific CPU, prevent a specific USB message from being sent and so on.
 All of these tasks are possible if you use the LD_PRELOAD environment variable and a small shim program placed between the application and the library.
-As an example, say you create a shared library object called shim.so and want it to be loaded before any other shared library.
+Using static and shared libraries across platforms.
+I produced hereafter some information about shared libraries on different systems.

 I've explained this to a number of colleagues over the years, so I decided it was time to write it down so that it's more widely available (and so that I don't have to explain it again).
 [Updated March 2009 to include more information on the pecularities of linking on Windows, plus some clarification on the one definition rule.]
 A typical example of what triggers this explanation is when I help someone who has a link error like: If your reaction to this is 'almost certainly missing extern "C"' then you probably already know everything in this article.
+Table of Contents Naming of Parts: What's in a C File.
+System Call Table.
 From WikiContent The kernel is the heart of an operating system.

 It is responsible for such core functionality as memory management, process scheduling, TCP/IP networking, and so on.
 Section 7.2.
 Intercepting System Calls.
 7.2.

 Intercepting System Calls Processes run in two modes: user and kernel.
 Most of the time processes run under the user mode when they have access to limited resources.
 Interrupt and exception handling.
 Minou/ldx-box.
 Ld.so () NOTE: click here if you get an empty page.
 LD.SO(8) Linux Programmer's Manual LD.SO(8) ld.so, ld-linux.so* - dynamic linker/loader The programs ld.so and ld-linux.so* find and load the shared libraries needed by a program, prepare the program to run, and then run it.

 This article offers helpful tips and tools for working with the technique and gets you started on your own interposer.
 Most of today's applications use shared libraries and dynamic linking, especially for such system libraries as the standard C library (libc), or the X Window or OpenGL libraries.
 HELP!
 Problem getting interposer/LD_PRELOAD working - comp.unix.programmer.
 Intercepting system calls on Linux.
 The Commodore 64 Emulator: Emulating Pointers in a sandbox when the real thing is not allowed.
 Late last week, I cracked open the Commodore 64 emulator code once again, in preparation to post it.